-In January 2012, John M. O'Brien & Associates started trial against a trucking company in a case involving the wrongful death a 20-year-old man who was riding as a passenger in a vehicle driven by a close friend, who was also killed.
-The… Read more
+In January 2012, Sacramento & Elk Grove-based John M. O'Brien & Associates started trial against a trucking company in a case involving the wrongful death a 20-year-old man who was riding as a passenger in a vehicle driven by a close f… Read more

-In February 2015, John M. O'Brien & Associates settled a trucking accident case for the family of a man who was killed when his car was rear ended by a semi-truck driver.
-While approaching the intersection where our client was stopped fo… Read more
+In February 2015, Sacramento & Elk Grove-based John M. O'Brien & Associates settled a trucking accident case for the family of a man who was killed when his car was rear ended by a semi-truck driver.
+While approaching the intersection … Read more

-In January 2016, John M. O'Brien & Associates settled a case for the parents of a deceased 20-year-old exchange student from China.
-The student was riding his bicycle on the way to class at San Marcos College in Southern California when he was… Read more
+In January 2016, Sacramento & Elk Grove-based John M. O'Brien & Associates settled a case for the parents of a deceased 22-year-old exchange student from China.
+On April 10, 2014, the student was riding his bicycle on the way to class at San… Read more

 WHAT OUR CLIENTS SAY ABOUT THEIR CASES

 John held 2 cases for us where he could have settled or given up easily.
 He didn't.
-He kept working on it and achieved a maximum settlement for us.
+He kept working on them and achieved a maximum settlement for us.
 We were extremely pleased.